About How The LIT Was Produced

 experience that statement is absolutely true.
 But

-here's a definition from the New Oxford American
+here's a definition of ellipsis from the New Oxford American

 Dictionary: